EPI-ONE/epic-gitbook/docs/developer_guide/architecture.md

 # Architecture

-This article provides a brief explanation of our coding project, how we implement the consensus mechanism in `C++`.
+This article provides a brief explanation of our coding project, how we implement the consensus mechanism in C++.

 ## Dependencies